Investigative Framework

 • Histamine accumulation

-• Hydration and vascular tone
+• Hydration & vascular tone

 • Inflammatory burden